scyberlife/MultiSiteUserScraper/README.md

 ```html
 http://localhost:5000/search?username=<USERNAME>
 ```
-The search results will be saved in JSON format in the search_results.json file.
+The search results will be saved on the desktop in JSON format in the file search_results.json

 ## Examples of responses: